Q Plates & VINs explained

 Vehicle Identification Number (VIN)

 All vehicles registered in the UK must have a unique, stamped-in vehicle identification number (VIN) and registration number.
 The VIN is usually stamped into the chassis of the vehicle.
-It may be lost if you rebuild or modify your vehicle.
+It may be lost if you restore or modify your vehicle.

 Basic IVA